-Geographic Information Systems (GIS), a computer technology, is simply a tool to manage data and records more efficiently and effectively.
+Geographic Information Systems (GIS), a computerized mapping system of technologies used to manage data and records more efficiently and effectively.
 It can organize, manage, store and manipulate spatial data in many ways.
-GIS can present associations between different sets of data that may never have been realized before or may have been extremely difficult to integrate.
+GIS presents associations between different sets of data that may never have been realized before or may have been extremely difficult to integrate.
 GIS adds the visual and spatial aspect to data management.

-One primary benefit of a GIS is the development of maps.
-These maps can represent relationships in a manner that is easy to understand and conceptualize.
+One primary benefit of a GIS is to be the authoritative source of data.
+Maps can represent data relationships in a manner that is easy to understand and conceptualize.
 For example, a GIS map might show visually the relationship between household income and water usage.

 Maps are essential components of most town departments, including zoning, property and asset management and inventory.
 These maps are used every day, and are maintained in a coordinated effort by all departments.
 Our GIS data sets include utilities, roads, buildings, property and records.
 Most of theses data sets are accessible through our online GIS

 which is powered by ESRI's ArcGIS software.